-Note: With the exception of Appendix A, which is updated annually, this CPL has not been significantly revised since 1998.
-The CPL continues to list the 1998 effective date, but minor revisions to the CPL were made following the 2015 final rule on reporting requirements under 29 CFR 1904, Recording and Reporting of Occupational Injuries and Illnesses.
-Additional guidance related to accidents reported under the revised rule can be found in the note under paragraph XII.B.5. of the CPL.
+Note: With the exception of Appendix A, which is updated annually, this CPL has not been revised since 1998.
+Therefore, some of the terminology and standards referenced have changed.
+With respect to reporting requirements, the CSHOs should disregard information in this CPL and follow current reporting requirements in 29 CFR 1904, Recording and Reporting of Occupational Injuries and Illnesses.